Georgia has seen numerous wrongful death cases resolved in recent years. Some of those cases are outlined below:

 - Traumatic personal injury; including brain trauma, impaired physical movement, burns, loss of limb and spinal injuries

 Understanding Wrongful Death as Defined in Georgia State Laws

 The second type of claim is to remedy financial losses as they relate to the death of the individual.
-For example, medical expenses, funeral expenses and the pain and suffering of the family members that was caused by the wrongful and unexpected death of their loved one are all covered under this claim.
+For example, medical expenses, funeral expenses, and the pain and suffering of the family members that was caused by the wrongful and unexpected death of their loved ones are all covered under this claim.